ryanef/ryanfdev/src/content/blog/aws-cognito-oauth-primer.md

 `client credentials grant's` name can be confusing at first glance, but it is for machine-to-machine access and you *cannot* enable this in a User Pool app client where `authorization` or` implicit grants` are enabled.
 We won't talk about `client_credentials` much in this article but it's probably the simplest form of OAuth 2.0 implementation.
 Generally speaking if you want to grant access to a machine, and not a specific user, client_credentials grants might be what you want.

-Authorization and Implicit grants start by making a request to the [Authorization endpoint](https://docs.aws.amazon.com/cognito/latest/developerguide/authorization-endpoint.html)  `/oauth2/authorize`
+Authorization and Implicit grants start by making a request to the <a href="https://docs.aws.amazon.com/cognito/latest/developerguide/authorization-endpoint.html" target="_blank">Authorization endpoint</a>  `/oauth2/authorize`

 ### Authorization Code Grant